JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 *Figure 2: Venn of the shared significant (p<0.05) features between treatments.
 Using the significant features from the previous ANOVA, each treatment was compared to the control for a pairwise analysis.
 Significant features were extracted and then shared features were identified using `SharedFeaturesVenn.R`.
 Dro = significant features (p <0.05) from drought vs control pairwise analysis; Foc = significant features (p <0.05) from Fusarium vs control pairwise analysis; Xvm = significant features (p <0.05) from Xanthomonas vs control pairwise analysis.*

-Of these features, **M830.837T11.111** was identified a significantly different from the control in every treatment, and may be a marker of wilting/water stress. **But, it has a retention time of 11.111?**
+Of these features, **M830.837T11.111** was identified a significantly different from the control in every treatment (shared feature in centre of Venn), and may be a marker of wilting/water stress. **But, it has a retention time of 11.111?**

 ---